AJNOURI/COA/README.md

 ### Troubleshooting section:

-I am collecting all issues I've encountered during the learning process in the [issue section](https://github.com/AJNOURI/COA/issues).
+I am collecting all issues I've encountered during the learning process and beyond in the [issue section](https://github.com/AJNOURI/COA/issues).

-Opened sections are still underunvestigation, closed are solved.
+Opened sections are still under investigation, closed are solved.

 If you are lucky enough, you'll make a lot of mistakes to learn from and be prepared for the exam :)